krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration_guides/pipeline-migration.md

 pipelines                                        azuredevops.krateo.io/v1alpha1        false        Pipeline
 ```

-The **starting point** for this migration is the following example of a `Pipeline` resource managed by the Krateo Azure DevOps Provider "classic":
+The **starting point** for this migration is the following example of a `Pipeline` resource managed by the Azure DevOps Provider "classic":
 ```yaml
 apiVersion: azuredevops.krateo.io/v1alpha1
 kind: Pipeline